WilliamAGH/vscode-flag-deprecated-files-extension/README.md

 - Automatically detects files containing `@deprecated` JSDoc or JavaDoc tags
 - Shows subtle badge overlay (⊘) next to deprecated files in the file explorer
+- Displays count of deprecated files in folders
 - Provides a dedicated "Deprecated Files" view for easy tracking
 - Uses a muted amber/gold color scheme to indicate deprecation (customizable)
 - Supports JavaScript, TypeScript, Java, Python, and Markdown files
 - Real-time updates when files are modified
 - Configurable directory exclusions and decoration styles
 - Lightweight and performant - only scans when needed
+- Smart scanning that only checks the first N lines of each file for better performance

 ## Usage